PdxCodeGuild/20170724-FullStack-Night/2 - HTML + CSS + Javascript/labs/lab05-bouncing_balls.md

 Let's use an HTML canvas and an animation loop to draw a bouncing ball.
 Create an HTML page with a `canvas element`, preferably with a border so you can see the boundaries.
+Canvases require that `width` and `height` be set as attributes, rather than though CSS.

+`<canvas width="500" height="500"></canvas>`

 Use the following to define a 'ball' object.
+The attributes `px` and `py` represent the ball's location, and are initialized to a random place on the canvas, `width` and `height` are the dimensions of the canvas.
+The attributes `vx` and `vy` represent the ball's velocity.

 ```JavaScript
 var ball = {